 The key accounting estimate in preparing these financial statements relates to the carrying value of the investment property which is stated at fair value.
-The company uses reports provided by Chartered Surveyors employed by the group's in house management company as a basis for determining the directors' estimation of the fair value of the investment properties.
+The company uses reports provided by Chartered Surveyors employed by a related entity as a basis for determining the directors' estimation of the fair value of the investment properties.
 However, the valuation of the company's investment property is inherently subjective, as it is made on the basis of valuation assumptions which may in future not prove to be accurate.